MMA in the news · Page 9 · Mind Medicine Australia

 News.com.au, March 18, 2021

 After 16-and-a-half years in the air force, Michael Raymond had seen it all.
 But by repressing his feelings, he began to push himself down a dark path.
 His mental health began to deteriorate even further and he was placed on suicide watch.
-Ultimately, Michael was healed through psychedelic-assisted therapy.
+Ultimately, Michael was healed through psychedelic-assisted therapies.

 Government commits $15m for psychedelic drug therapy trials